Surucobe/javascript-works/thoughs.md

 Also i've been updating this log for a month already, except for a sad day with no internet where i couldn't so gratz me!

+##13/08/2019
+i swear idk how i am awake, maybe is the wish to keep doing other stuff or the fact that i'm downloading a program, or the feeling of my innevitable responsability on taking my dog out for a walk tomorrow despite of the fact that i'm still sleepy...

+coding?
+today i code very little i made some classes on Java and Javascript and fight with php... i don't like php but is more of a personal matter than an actual reason i prefer javascript but php is needed in projects and some companies so i have to study to keep learning and improving

 ## Inspirational Quote